-How do I apply for a U.S. transit visa?
+How to apply for a US transit visa?

 Despite the "standard" nature of the procedure, it still has its own specifics.
 For example, to confirm the transit purpose of the trip, the consular officer will require a document with a detailed description of the entire route (not only within the United States), travel tickets, and visas to third countries.

 To obtain a US transit visa (C-1 visa), follow these steps:

 - Determine if you need a visa for a connection flight via an American airport: Check if you are a citizen of a country that is not eligible for the US Visa Waiver Program (VWP).
 If yes, you will need a visa for connecting flights even if you will not exit the airport.

 - Gather the required documents: Collect all the required paperwork, including your passport, a photograph, a valid visa for your final destination (if needed), and proof of travel arrangements.